erangross27/scripts/README.md

 # Scripts Directory Documentation

-This repository contains various Python scripts organized by functionality.
+This repository contains various Python scripts and Jupyter notebooks organized by functionality.

 ## Table of Contents